Infinite-Impact-Insights/kig.re/_posts/2014-12-31-how-to-use-arduino-nano-mini-pro-with-CH340G-on-mac-osx-yosemite.md

 * Reboot.

 <div class="external-reference"">
-Acknowledgements: see <a href="http://www.cindori.org/enabling-trim-on-os-x-yosemite/" target="blank">this post</a> if you
+see <a href="http://www.cindori.org/enabling-trim-on-os-x-yosemite/" target="blank">this post</a> if you
 wish to know more details.</div>

 ### Installation